run-llama/llama_index/llama-index-integrations/vector_stores/llama-index-vector-stores-wordlift/README.md

 ## Usage

-Please refer to the [notebook](./examples/wordlift_vector_store_demo.ipynb) for usage of Wordlift as vector store in LlamaIndex.
+Please refer to the [notebook](./examples/wordlift_vector_store_demo.ipynb) for usage of WordLift as vector store in LlamaIndex.

 WordLift Knowledge Graphs are built on the principles of fully Linked Data, where each entity is assigned a permanent dereferentiable URI.\
 When adding nodes to an existing Knowledge Graph, it's essential to include an "entity_id" in the metadata of each loaded document.\